-New requirements for guardianship proceedings have recently been enacted, including: 1) the appointment of counsel for alleged incapacitated individuals subject to guardianship petitions; 2) the certification of professional individuals; and 3) guardianship petitions must demonstrate that there are no alternative, less restrictive options for alleged incapacitated individuals besides guardianship.
+New requirements for guardianship proceedings have recently been enacted, including: 1) the appointment of counsel for alleged incapacitated individuals subject to guardianship petitions; 2) the certification of professional individuals; and 3) guardianship petitions must demonstrate that there are no alternatives, less restrictive options for alleged incapacitated individuals besides guardianship.
 Our firm will ensure these requirements are met when undertaking a guardianship proceeding.

 Guardianship litigation may arise when a party seeks to establish or challenge guardianship over an alleged incapacitated person or minor.
 A guardianship ensures that these individuals are properly cared for by granting a guardian the legal authority to make their medical and financial decisions.
-However, a guardianship may not always be necessary if an alleged incapacitated person has valid powers of attorney and an adequate support system to ensure his/her needs are met.
+However, a guardianship may not always be necessary if an alleged incapacitated person has valid powers of attorney and an adequate support system to ensure their needs are met.
 Litigation in this area may include the following:

-Determining whether a person should be declared legally incapacitated
+- Determining whether a person should be declared legally incapacitated

-Investigating allegations of guardians or agents acting improperly
+- Investigating allegations of guardians or agents acting improperly

-Establishing or challenging the fitness of persons to be appointed as guardians
+- Establishing or challenging the fitness of persons to be appointed as guardians

 Any qualified individual, corporate fiduciary, or guardianship support agency may be appointed as guardian for an alleged incapacitated person.